rust-lang/rfcs/text/3177-apply-patchfiles-to-dependencies.md

 # your crate
 [dependencies]
 # apply the created patchfile to the legacy version of foo, that the maintainer do not wish to fix.
-foo = { version =  "1.0", patches = ["patches/fix-foobarize-bug.patch"] }
+foo = "1.0"

 [patch.crates-io]
-foo = { path = "../path/to/foo" }
+foo = { path = "../path/to/foo", patchfiles = ["patches/fix-foobarize-bug.patch"]  }
 ```

 It could also be used to change the behavior of a dependency in a way that is only useful for
 your application and you know would never be merged into the original software.
+The patchfiles will be applied
+after `git` or `path` has been resolved if there are any present.
+Otherwise since patchfiles do not contain any version information, the `version` tag needs
+to be present.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation